 However, as the trend continues upwards, there are new challenges and considerations to the true value and intent of study abroad.
-What was once considered an opportunity for an exclusive few, making study abroad available to all poses many issues.
-Without a doubt the biggest challenge remains finances; while some schools such as the aforementioned Goucher College provided financial help, in Goucher’s case $1200 per student, as the cost of college rises and tuition makes even an undergraduate degree seem further and further away for the average student, although study abroad remains an enriching and worthwhile experience, making it a requirement may dissuade otherwise qualified candidates for a college.
+Once considered an opportunity for an exclusive few, studying abroad poses many issues when extended to all.
+Without a doubt the biggest challenge remains finances; while some schools such as the aforementioned Goucher College have provided financial help, in Goucher’s case $1200 per student, rising college costs and tuition makes even an undergraduate degree seem further and further away for the average student.
+Although study abroad remains an enriching and worthwhile experience, making it a requirement may dissuade otherwise qualified candidates for a college.

 There is also the consideration of the long term effects of study abroad.
 NML spoke to Tim Newfields, a professor of English language at Toyo University in Japan, helped provide insight.
 As a leader of many study abroad programs at his university, he has also written a plentitude of scholarship about the subject.
 He believes at the moment, based on his research, there has been an effort to maintain the study abroad status quo, instead of improving the experience.
 While there are many short term accomplishments, the long term effects of study abroad have been inconclusive at best, and generally do not imply an effect on student success, or even language use.
 He provided some insight to the positives and potential shortfalls of the current study abroad model.